theruther4d/canvasGallery/readme.md

 * `fluid { boolean = true }` - Whether or not to scale the gallery to the window width.

 ## API
-* `on` - Attaches a callback to an event.
+* `on( eventName, callback) { function }` - Attaches a callback to an event.
 The callback is passed an `event` object containing the following properties:
     * `numSlides { number }` - The number of slides in the gallery.
     * `currentSlide { number }` - The zero-based index of the currently selected slide.
     * Events: